Search

 Peka

 Peka is less of a food, and more a way of cooking said food.
 The typical Croatian way is to throw any kind of meat, potatoes and vegetables into a tray, put on the lid and place it in the fireplace to cook for around two hours.
-After an hour spices, herbs or honey is added.
+Spices, herbs or honey add additional texture and flavour.

 Stuffed Peppers

-Bell peppers are stuffed full of meat, rice and spices, and then cooked in a tomato sauce.
-They are normally served with mashed potatoes and some other vegetables.
-They are very popular all over Croatia and eaten mostly during the winter months.
+Bell peppers stuffed full of meat, rice and spices and cooked in a tomato sauce, sit alongside mashed potatoes and some other vegetables.
+Eaten mostly during the winter months, stuffed peppers are very popular all over Croatia.

 Octopus Salad